yaroslav-tykhovetskyi/weather-application/README.md

 ### Run database migrations

-To install dependencies, run the following command in your project directory:
+To run database migrations, run the following command in your project directory:

 `npx prisma migrate dev`